SaaS Redesign Guide: How to Properly Redesign a SaaS Product

 SaaS Redesign Case Study

-A UI/UX redesign we made for an innovative marketplace of security experts, providing a simpler, faster, more reliable, and much cheaper way of finding a service provider and managing security audits.
+We made a UI/UX redesign for an innovative marketplace of security experts, providing a simpler, faster, more reliable, and much cheaper way of finding a service provider and managing security audits.

-We joined this startup to solve different technical issues and redo the user experience that was very outdated.
-Guiding the customer through lean startup methodology we developed 3 different plans giving them the flexibility to choose the most desired and affordable way.
-Within two months we provided a new view of the marketplace that increased user engagement.
+We joined this startup to solve different technical issues and redo the very outdated user experience.
+Guiding the customer through lean startup methodology, we developed three different plans giving them the flexibility to choose the most desired and affordable way.
+Within two months, we provided a new view of the marketplace that increased user engagement.

 - Step 1 - Select Project Type;